 To be even more environmentally concious this year, consider these ideas for reducing your use of greetings cards.

 Many retailers sell cards with the FSC label, good places to look are

 Many charities sell their own charity Christmas cards, such as the RSPB whose cards are FSC certified.

-The Greeting Card Recycle Project have a lovely idea too - they sell a card recycling packs which will let you reuse your any of your greetings card and send them onto someone else, with a special personal touch from you.
+The Greeting Card Recycle Project was a lovely idea for Christmas 2021.They sold card recycling packs which let you reuse your any of your greetings card and send them onto someone else, with a special personal touch from you.